hypered/design/site/index.md

 The initial design work was done in Next.js.
 It made it possible to create re-usable snippets of HTML show-cased in Storybook.
 Two pages to introduce the design system were also created, with the addition of an error page.
+The CSS part was done using Tachyons.

 - [Landing page](landing/) - An initial landing page for the design system itself.